Nagi-masashi/Kubernetes-The-Hard-Way-in-Microsoft-Azure/docs/00-Prerequisites.md

 # Prerequisites
 ## Azure Virtual Machines
 This tutorial builds a cluster with a single node,I used bastion,controller,worker as VM configuration.
 Supplements for multi-node are also included.
+When building with a single node, the ip of the controller node will be the public_ip of kubernetes.
+When building with multiple nodes, set up a Loadbalancer for the controller node.
+This LoadBalancer ip will be kubernetes public_ip.

 ### Detailed conditions for Azure Virtual Machines.
 OS.